 Healing Clay as a Skin Cleanser

 Unlike soap, clay removes undesirable contaminants and waste products from the skin by a method called sorption, leaving the skin absolutely clean as the clay is washed away.
+Think of clay as the opposite of soap.
 It literally pulls waste from the body, unclogging pores and stimulating circulation as it does so.
 Tiny clay particles also attach to dead skin cells and help to remove them from the surface of healthy tissue.
 The more that clay is used on a regular basis in place of pore-clogging chemicals, the better the skin can breath, and the more healthy skin can become.

 A few drops of essential oils can be added to hydrated clay just prior to use.
-There are many excellent organic essential oils that work well with clay, based on one’s personal preference.
+There are many excellent organic essential oils that work well with clay.
 Some of my favorites include rose wood, eucalyptus, naoli, neem, frankincense, and geranium.
 For skin health, any pineal oil, while strong, stimulates and invigorates the skin.

 The Fabulous Clay Facial